emerginganalytics/cyberarena/v2/README.md

 2. Install the Google Cloud SDK: https://cloud.google.com/sdk/install
 3. Create a service account with owner access and download a local key here: https://console.cloud.google.com/iam-admin/serviceaccounts.
     You will need to save this (e.g. C:\Users\<username>\.gcp\cyberarena.json).
 This key will be used for running the setup.
+4. Enable the DNS service and create a new managed domain (e.g. mycyberarena.com). **The zone must be named cybergym-public.**
-4. Set up the Identity Platform service and obtain the API key as follows:
+5. Set up the Identity Platform service and obtain the API key as follows:
     1. Navigate to the Identify Platform at https://console.cloud.google.com/marketplace/product/google-cloud-platform/customer-identity and enable the API.
     2. Click to create a new Identity Provider and select Email/Password.
 The defaults are fine to use.
         You may also set up other providers as needed
     3. Configure the OAuth consent screen at https://console.cloud.google.com/apis/credentials/consent.
         When setting this screen up, make sure to include the domain for this project in the authorized domains.
-    4. Create API credentials to use in the main application by going to https://console.cloud.google.com/apis/credentials and clicking on Create Credentials and selecting API key.
+    4. Get or create API credentials to use in the main application by going to https://console.cloud.google.com/apis/credentials and selecting the default credential or clicking on Create Credentials and selecting API key.
 Copy this API key.
 You will need to use this when deploying the application.
-5. Enable the DNS service and create a new managed domain (e.g. mycyberarena.com). **The zone must be named cybergym-public.**
+6. Install the PyCharm IDE here: https://www.jetbrains.com/pycharm/ - You will use this to run setup.py as described in the deployment section below.

+## Deployment
+Create a new project in PyCharm at the root of this directory, and then set `build_files`, `cloud_functions`, and `main_app` directories as _sources root_ in PyCharm (i.e., right click --> mark directory --> sources root).
+Open `setup.py` and create a new configuration to run `setup.py`.
+This will ensure the sources directories are easily recognized.
+Follow the instructions in the prompt.
+You can also use `setup.py` for synchronizing cloud resources and running updates.

+### Post Deployment

-6. Increase quotas according the following recommendations based on Max Concurrent Build (MCB)
+* After running the setup script, increase quotas at https://console.cloud.google.com/iam-admin/quotas according the following recommendations based on Max Concurrent Build (MCB)
     1. Compute Engine API (Subnetworks) - MCB * 2
     2. Compute Engine API (Networks) - MCB * 1
     3. Compute Engine API (Firewall Rules) - MCB * 3